← All gear

 Every decision in a smoke hangs on temperature: when to wrap, when to start checking for tender, when to pull.
 Your thermometer is the instrument the whole cook runs on, which is why it is the one place gear quality genuinely pays.

-Instant-read, leave-in, wireless
+Instant-read, leave-in, and wireless thermometers

 Different jobs, not competing versions of the same tool.